carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

       Could define this case as returning an implicit location description as if the ``DW_OP_implicit`` operation is performed.

-* If evaluation of the DWARF expression requires a value, then:
+* If the current result kind specifies a value, then:

   * If the top stack entry is a value, or can be converted to one (see :ref:`amdgpu-dwarf-memory-location-description-operations`), then the result